-@node is an instance of a namespace (see: Namespaces).
+@node is an instance of a node (see: @node).

-- Whenever you're in a Console session, you are in the scope of an instance of @node. - When you use Keyed Access to key into a namespace, the last namespace key will reference an instance of @node. - An instance of @node is made available to you within your orchestration scripts.
+- Whenever you're in a Console session, you are in the scope of an instance of @node. - When you use Keyed Access to key into a node the last node key will reference an instance of @node, e.g. if you key into foo:bar, @node will encapsulate node 'bar'. - An instance of @node is made available to you within your orchestration scripts.

-@node is the Ruby object that encapsulates the current namespace.
+@node is the Ruby object that encapsulates the current node.